Complaints Overview

 Anonymity

 The Board recognizes that some individuals filing complaints may wish to remain anonymous.
-Keep in mind, though, that the Board may not be able to honor such requests.
-The Board must instead follow Open Records laws, and those laws might require the Board to release names.
+When handling complaints, however, the Board must follow Open Records laws so it cannot assure anonymity.

 Anonymously filed complaints may also not comply with the law that explains that a “person may file a written and signed complaint” - NDCC 43-28-18.2.
 If anonymous materials are submitted, the Board’s ability to investigate and gather information may be substantially reduced, and the dental professional's right to a full and fair opportunity to defend themself may be impacted.